atulvinod01/DecentralizedWebAuthentication/README.md

 - [Python 3](https://www.python.org/downloads/)
 - [Node.js and npm](https://nodejs.org/en/download/) (for any potential frontend JavaScript libraries you might use)
 - [MetaMask](https://metamask.io/) browser extension installed and configured
+- IPFS node: Ensure you have an IPFS node running locally or connect to a remote node.
+You can install IPFS from [IPFS Installation Guide](https://docs.ipfs.io/install/).

+### Setup
+- Ensure `MetaMask` is connected to the appropriate Ethereum network.
+- Configure your environment variables for connecting to Ethereum and IPFS if necessary.

 ## Installation